QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

-It is well understood by now that at late time $\mathscr{A}(w)$ acquires the form of a trans-series~\cite{Heller:2013fn,Heller:2015dha,Aniceto:2015mto,Aniceto:2018uik} known from the studies of asymptotic expansions in mathematical and quantum physics, see Refs.~\cite{Dorigoni:2014hea,Aniceto:2018bis} for reviews.
-The hydrodynamic part is a series in inverse powers of $w$ and has a vanishing radius of convergence\footnote{At this moment of writing, the comprehensive picture on how generic the divergence of hydrodynamic expansion is does not exist yet.
-To date, it was observed in expanding plasma systems which include Gubser~\cite{Denicol:2018pak} and cosmological~\cite{Buchel:2016cbj} flows, and under certain technical conditions, in solutions of linear response theory~\cite{linearhydrodiv}.
-Note also that superficially contradictory statement about the convergence of the gradient expansion in Refs.~\cite{Grozdanov:2019kge,Grozdanov:2019uhi} was made in the context of the small momentum expansion of dispersion relations for hydrodynamic perturbations rather than hydrodynamic constitutive relations in real space, as discussed here.}.
+It is well understood by now that at late time $\mathscr{A}(w)$ acquires the form of a trans-series~\cite{Heller:2013fn,Heller:2015dha,Aniceto:2015mto,Aniceto:2018uik} known from the studies of asymptotic expansions in mathematical and quantum physics: see Refs.~\cite{Dorigoni:2014hea,Aniceto:2018bis} for reviews.
+The hydrodynamic part is a series in inverse powers of $w$ and has a vanishing radius of convergence\footnote{The same applies to Gubser~\cite{Denicol:2018pak} and cosmological~\cite{Buchel:2016cbj} flows but is not the case for Bjorken flow with fine-tuned transport coefficients~\cite{Denicol:2019lio}.
+Furthermore, Ref.~\cite{linearhydrodiv} used the results of~\cite{Withers:2018srf,Grozdanov:2019kge,Grozdanov:2019uhi} to show that divergence of the hydrodynamic gradient expansion is a generic feature of linear response theory.}.
 Its first few terms read

-see Refs.~\cite{Janik:2006ft,Heller:2007qt,Heller:2008mb,Booth:2009ct,Heller:2011ju,Jankowski:2014lna,Florkowski:2017olj}.
-This relation should be understood as expressing the energy-momentum tensor in terms of hydrodynamic constitutive relations to the fourth lowest order.
-The first term carries information about the first derivative of flow velocity and the shear viscosity (here $\frac{\eta}{s} = \frac{1}{4 \pi}$), the second term is a contribution from second derivatives of velocity and associated transport coefficients.
+see Refs.~\cite{Nakamura:2006ih,Janik:2006ft,Heller:2007qt,Heller:2008mb,Kinoshita:2008dq,Kinoshita:2009dx,Booth:2009ct,Heller:2011ju,Jankowski:2014lna,Florkowski:2017olj}.
+Equation \eq{eq.Ahydroholo} should be understood as expressing the energy-momentum tensor in terms of hydrodynamic constitutive relations to the third lowest order.
+The first term carries information about the first derivative of flow velocity and the shear viscosity, while the second term is a contribution from second derivatives of velocity and associated transport coefficients.
 The third term is the last one that is known analytically.
-The current state of the art is set by Ref.~\cite{Casalderrey-Solana:2017zyh} which, improving on the earlier efforts of Ref.~\cite{Heller:2013fn}, computed numerically the lowest 380 terms in the expansion~\Eq{eq.Ahydroholo}.
-On top of the power law late time~($w$) expansion come exponentially suppressed terms that represent transient phenomena visible also in the linear response theory~\cite{Janik:2006gp,Heller:2013fn,Heller:2015dha,Heller:2018qvh}.
+The current state of the art was set by Ref.~\cite{Casalderrey-Solana:2017zyh} which, improving on the earlier efforts of Ref.~\cite{Heller:2013fn}, numerically computed the lowest 380 terms in the expansion given in \Eq{eq.Ahydroholo}.
+On top of the power law late time~($w$) expansion come exponentially suppressed terms that represent transient phenomena that are also visible in linear response theory~\cite{Janik:2006gp,Heller:2013fn,Heller:2015dha,Heller:2018qvh}.